bfanselow/DataScience/README.md

 ---

 ## Machine Learning Projects
-Each Machine-Learning project in the **ML_PROJECTS** folder has its own README file with discussion of the relevant ML topics (background, algorithms, etc.) for that project.
+Each Machine-Learning project in the **ML_PROJECTS** folder has its own *README* file with discussion on the relevant ML topics for that project (background, algorithms, etc.).
  * **SHAM (Spam/Ham Analysis Engine)**: Simple Text-Classification using Naive-Bayes and SVM models to detect Spam.
  * **FakeNewsDetection**: Simplistic fake-news detector using PassiveAggressiveClassifier linear-regression model.